 Healing Emotional Wounds Together

-A small, therapist-led group for people navigating the lasting impact of emotional neglect and dysfunctional family dynamics.
+A small, therapist-led process group for people with navigating the lasting impact of emotional neglect and dysfunctional family dynamics.
+Often these symptoms can best be understood by understanding Complex PTSD.

 Group Healing